noisyboiler/wampy/README.rst

 This is a Python implementation of `WAMP`_ using `Gevent`_, but you can also configure **wampy** to use `eventlet`_, if that is how your application does async. **Wampy** is is a light-weight alternative to `autobahn`_.

 With **wampy**, you can quickly and easily create your own **WAMP** clients, whether this is in a web app, a microservice, a script or just in a Python shell.
+You can integrate **wampy** into your existing applications without having to re-write or re-design anything.

 **wampy** tries to provide an intuitive API for your **WAMP** messaging.